the-riviera-kid/apprentice-warmup/README.md

     *   *      * *   ***  *   * ***
     ```

     Be as creative as you like!
+Don't use any external libraries or APIs.

-8. Write a Base64 encode/decode program
+8. Write a Base64 encode/decode program.
+Don't use any external libraries or APIs.
+You probably want to start by reading the wikipedia page on the topic: https://en.wikipedia.org/wiki/Base64

+   Your program should be interoperable with the `base64` command line tool; your tool should decode anything it encodes, and vice versa.

 9. Write a Connect 4 game!